Home » Combining Wheat Berries for the Best Bread

 My journey to the perfect loaf of sandwich bread has been a long one.
 My husband prefers yeasted sandwich bread over sourdough bread.
 So, for me, it has been very important to make the best sandwich loaf I could.

-A few weeks ago, I came across a social media post about mixed wheat berry blends and the lightbulb went off in my head, ha ha!
+A few weeks ago, I came across a social media post about mixed wheat berry blends and the light bulb went off in my head, ha ha!

-Mixing wheat berries??
 Why hadn’t I thought of this before.
 So, I promptly went to my wheat berry collection and started mixing the berries to grind.
 The first few loaves were wonderful!
 I was so excited!

 To make the perfect blend, it’s important to know what each wheat berry brings to the table.